jcoliz/Iot-Frosting/README.md

 ## Rainbow HAT

+Rainbow HAT has a buffet of sensors, inputs and displays.
+Use it as a weather station, a clock, a timer or stopwatch, a mood light, or endless other things.

+* Seven APA102 multicolour LEDs
+* Four 14-segment alphanumeric displays (green LEDs)
+* HT16K33 display driver chip
+* Three capacitive touch buttons
+* Atmel QT1070 capacitive touch driver chip
+* Blue, green and red LEDs
+* BMP280 temperature and pressure sensor
+* Piezo buzzer
+* Beakout pins for servo, I2C, SPI, and UART (all 3v3)
+* Rainbow HAT pinout

+The board is designed specifically to show off the wide range of protocols available on the Raspberry Pi, including SPI (the APA102 LEDs), I2C (the BMP280 sensor and 14-segment displays), GPIO (the capacitive touch buttons and LEDs), and PWM (the piezo buzzer).

 ### Namespace

 At the top of your C# file, reference the namespace for the library, like so: